brassica-collective/handbook/content/handbook/Interim_processes/assembly_facilitation.md

   open: true
 ---

-The following are some initial process templates for structuring our assemblies.
-The intention of having a clear structure to start with will help us take turns facilitating assemblies, building on this structure as we co-create our agreements and processes.
+The following is an example of an assembly process to use as templates for structuring our assemblies.
+These are intended to provide us we a clear structure that helps us each take turns facilitating assemblies.
+We can add to this with more examples as we go and build on the structure as we co-create our agreements and processes.

-### Template Run sheet
+### Example 1:
  * Acknowledgement of Country
  * Opening circle
  * Crew report-backs